 What role does faith play?
 Some believe that being “justified by faith” is all that Christians must be concerned with.
 They believe that anyone who teaches that any works are necessary denies God’s gift of salvation.
 (We will explore this more fully later.)
 Faith does play a role, but what is it?

 Ephesians 2:8-9 expands on Romans 6:23: “For by grace are you saved through faith; and that [the faith] not of yourselves: it [faith] is the gift of God: Not of works, lest any man should boast.”
 Salvation comes as a free gift, by grace—through faith!
 However, Paul explains that even the faith must be a gift.
 Otherwise, it would be a “work” generated by human effort.
 If God gave salvation on this basis, it would mean that a Christian earned it through humanly-derived faith.
-(Read our free booklet What Is Real Faith? to truly understand this subject.)
+(Read our booklets What Is Real Faith? and Just What Is Salvation? to truly understand these subjects.)

 Another question arises.
 Should a Christian be preparing—training—for anything that he will be doing in the next life?
 And what does this have to do with the gift of salvation?
 These questions speak to the heart of another great question: What is a Christian?